bitcoin-core/HWI/docs/ledger.md

 # Ledger Nano S

-The Ledger Nano S is partially supported by HWI.
+The Ledger Nano S is supported by HWI.

 Currently implemented commands: